MehediAxe/MehediAxe/README.md

 -----------------------------

 * 🌍  I'm based in London
-* 🖥️  See my portfolio at [mehedisardar.com](http://mehedisardar.com)
+* 🖥️  See my personal website at [mehedisardar.com](http://mehedisardar.com)
 * ✉️  You can contact me at [mehedi.sardar@tradingtechnologies.com](mailto:mehedi.sardar@tradingtechnologies.com)
-* 🧠  I'm learning Kubernetes and Ansible scripts
+* 🧠  Currently I'm learning Kubernetes and automating workflows through Ansible scripts
 * 🤝  I'm open to collaborating on maintaining AxeTrader server on Kubernetes

 ### Skills